newville/wxmplot/_sources/imagepanel.rst.txt

 The :class:`ImagePanel` class supports image display, including gray-scale and false-color maps or contour plots for 2-D arrays of intensity.
-:class:`ImagePanel` is derived from a :class:`wx.Panel` and so can be easily included in a wx GUI.
+:class:`ImagePanel` is derived from a :class:`wx.Panel` and so can be easily included in a wxPython GUI application.

 While the image can be customized programmatically, the only interactivity built in to the :class:`ImagePanel` itself is the ability to zoom in and